israfil6885/LabPracticeCS/README.md

 #Task1
-**Perform extensive scan of the target network and identify the FQDN of the Domain Controller
+**Perform an extensive scan of the target network and identify the FQDN of the Domain Controller**

 nmap -p389 –sV -iL <target_list>  OR   nmap -p389 –sV <target_IP> (Find the FQDN in a subnet/network)